cossatot/wenchuan_topo_stress/revisions/rebuttal.md

 the vertical direction than in the horizontal directions.

-Additionally, from a tectonic standpoint, there is no real reason to consider N-S tectonic tension (the direction of $T_{min}$ in our results) in the Sichuan Basin;
+Additionally, from a tectonic standpoint, there is no real reason to consider N-S tectonic tension (the direction of $T_{min}$ in our results) at the western margin of the Sichuan Basin;
 this is a region surrounded by thrust and strike-slip faults of various orientations (e.g. Figure 1).
-If there was tectonic tension in the region, then the patterns of deformation would be different in the interior of the Sichuan Basin away from topography; currently faulting there is thrusting, which indicates a vertical $\sigma^3$.
+If there was tectonic tension in the region, then the patterns of deformation would be different in the interior of the Sichuan Basin away from topography; currently here is thrust faulting in that region, which indicates a vertical $\sigma^3$.
 There is no evidence of N-S extension anywhere in the Himalayan-Tibetan orogen except for in the Miocene in the Himalaya, which is synchronous with parallel thrusting (the famed Himalayan extrusion).

-The purpose of Bayesian priors is to keep likely values in as much as to keep unlikely values out.
-Because we adopt a relatively simple scheme of uniform probabilities over some interval, we can't add unlikely values at the same rate as more likely values, without either strongly diluting the number of acceptable models in the posterior (and therefore needing to run many more models, and we are already at the limit of what can be done with 128 GB RAM), and/or introducing a lot of unlikely models into the posterior, depending on how sensitive the results are to the priors.
+The purpose of Bayesian priors is to not only keep potentially likely models in, but also as importantly to keep unlikely models out.
+Because we adopt a relatively simple scheme of uniform probabilities over some interval, adding unlikely models to the prior at the same rate as more likely models, will decrease the acceptance rate of models tested that are retained in the posterior, and therefore we would need to test many more models to obtain the same level of sampling of the posterior as we do
+(we note that we are already at the limit of what can be done with 128 GB RAM).

 ## R6